Linguistic typology: Dominant order

-Some languages allow varying degrees of freedom in their constituent order, posing a problem for their classification within the subject–verb–object schema.
-Languages with bound case markings for nouns, for example, tend to have more flexible word orders than languages where case is defined by position within a sentence or presence of a preposition.
+Some languages allow varying degrees of freedom in their constituent order, which poses a problem for their classification within the subject–verb–object schema.
+Languages with bound case markings for nouns, for example, tend to have more flexible word orders than languages whose case is defined by position within a sentence or presence of a preposition.
 For example, in some languages with bound case markings for nouns, such as Language X, varying degrees of freedom in constituent order are observed.
-These languages exhibit more flexible word orders, allowing for variations like Subject-Verb-Object (SVO) structure, as in 'The cat ate the mouse,' and Object-Subject-Verb (OSV) structure, as in 'The mouse the cat ate.'
-To define a basic constituent order type in this case, one generally looks at frequency of different types in declarative affirmative main clauses in pragmatically neutral contexts, preferably with only old referents.
-Thus, for instance, Russian is widely considered an SVO language, as this is the most frequent constituent order under such conditions—all sorts of variations are possible, though, and occur in texts.
-In many inflected languages, such as Russian, Latin, and Greek, departures from the default word-orders are permissible but usually imply a shift in focus, an emphasis on the final element, or some special context.
+Such languages exhibit more flexible word orders, allowing for variations like SVO word order, as in "The cat ate the mouse," and OSV word order, as in "The mouse the cat ate."
+In such a case, to define a basic constituent order type, one generally looks at the frequency of different types in declarative affirmative main clauses in pragmatically neutral contexts, preferably with only old referents.
+Thus, for instance, Russian is widely considered an SVO language, which is the most frequent constituent order under such conditions, but all sorts of variations are possible and occur in texts.
+In many inflected languages, such as Russian, Latin, and Greek, departures from the default word orders are permissible but usually imply a shift in focus, an emphasis on the final element, or some special context.
 In the poetry of these languages, the word order may also shift freely to meet metrical demands.
-Additionally, freedom of word order may vary within the same language—for example, formal, literary, or archaizing varieties may have different, stricter, or more lenient constituent-order structures than an informal spoken variety of the same language.
+Additionally, freedom of word order may vary within the same language, such as formal, literary, or archaizing varieties, may have different, stricter, or more lenient constituent-order structures than an informal spoken variety of the same language.

-On the other hand, when there is no clear preference under the described conditions, the language is considered to have "flexible constituent order" (a type unto itself).
+On the other hand, if there is no clear preference under the described conditions, the language is considered to have "flexible constituent order" (a type unto itself).

-An additional problem is that in languages without living speech communities, such as Latin, Ancient Greek, and Old Church Slavonic, linguists have only written evidence, perhaps written in a poetic, formalizing, or archaic style that mischaracterizes the actual daily use of the language.
-The daily spoken language of Sophocles or Cicero might have exhibited a different or much more regular syntax than their written legacy indicates.
+An additional problem is that in languages without living speech communities, such as Latin, Ancient Greek, and Old Church Slavonic, linguists have only written evidence, which was perhaps written in a poetic, formalizing, or archaic style that mischaracterizes the actual daily use of the language.
+The daily spoken language of Sophocles or Cicero might have exhibited a syntax that was different or much more regular than their written legacy indicates.

 Theoretical issues

-The below table indicates the distribution of the dominant word order pattern of over 5,000 individual languages and 366 language families.
-SOV is the most common type in both although much more clearly in the data of language families including isolates.
-'NODOM' represents languages without a single dominant order.
+The below table indicates the distribution of the dominant word order patterns of over 5,000 individual languages and 366 language families.
+SOV is the most common type in both of them although that is much clearer in the data of language families, including isolates.
+"NODOM" represents languages without a single dominant order.